didntsayplease/didntsayplease/README.md

 - 👀 I’m interested in teaching and working with Game Development
 - 🌱 I’m currently learning to draw with Aseprite
 - 💞️ I’m looking to help you make a better game
-- 📫 How to reach me in my [blog] (https://didntsayplease.wixsite.com/didntsayplease)https://didntsayplease.wixsite.com/didntsayplease
+- 📫 How to reach me in my [website](https://didntsayplease.wixsite.com/didntsayplease): https://didntsayplease.wixsite.com/didntsayplease